 Back in 2010, the merchant lobby promised that the Durbin Amendment’s debit card regulation would save consumers money—this did not happen.
 Instead, merchants pocketed the savings and left consumers holding the bag.
 According to the Federal Reserve Bank of Richmond, 98.8% of merchants failed to pass-through the savings realized from debit regulation to consumers, and over 20% of merchants actually increased their prices.

-Consumers across the country rely on credit cards to make life happen, from paying for groceries and school supplies to covering emergency car repairs or medical expenses.
+The largest retailers are now asking Congress to extend this failed government policy to credit cards and line the pockets of big box retailers when consumers are hurting.
+Across the country everyday folks rely on credit cards to make life happen, from paying for groceries and school supplies to covering emergency car repairs or medical expenses.
 Credit cards offer robust security, fraud protection, and access to credit that may not otherwise be available.

-Consumers have come to rely on credit cards to build credit and gain access to funds that otherwise may not be available to them, which is not available with debit cards.
+Consumers have come to rely on credit cards to build credit and gain access to funds:

 - 75% of credit unions offer credit building credit cards, ensuring that more people have access to our nation’s economy.

-- The average credit union member holds 3.8 credit cards.
+- On average a credit union member holds 3.8 credit cards.